 February is National Pet Dental Health Month.
 The purpose of Pet Dental Health Month is to raise the awareness that pets need dental care.
 The American Veterinary Medical Association estimates that more than 80 percent of dogs and 70 percent of cats have oral disease by the time they are 3 years old.

-Not only is oral disease extremely common, if left untreated it can dramatically affect overall health.
+Not only is oral disease extremely common, but if left untreated it can dramatically affect overall health.
 This is because bacteria thrive in the plaque and tartar that build up along the teeth and below the gums, causing gingivitis.
-As the gingivitis progresses, bacteria invade the ligaments, soft tissues and bones that anchor the teeth in place, causing periodontal disease, a painful inflammation that leads to gum recession, bone infection, loosening of teeth and ultimately leads to tooth loss.
-Once gingivitis or periodontitis develop, bacteria are able to spread through the bloodstream and infect other internal organs.
-Thus, periodontal disease can be a source of repeated or recurrent infections in the liver, pancreas, heart valves, kidneys and urinary tract.
+As the gingivitis progresses, bacteria invade the ligaments, soft tissues, and bones that anchor the teeth in place, causing periodontal disease, a painful inflammation that leads to gum recession, bone infection, loosening of teeth, and ultimately leads to tooth loss.
+Once gingivitis or periodontitis develops, bacteria are able to spread through the bloodstream and infect other internal organs.
+Thus, periodontal disease can be a source of repeated or recurrent infections in the liver, pancreas, heart valves, kidneys, and urinary tract.

 Call now to book your pets Dental Exam and receive 20% off!!